modern-web-application-uw19/week1-assignment/.github/PULL_REQUEST_TEMPLATE.md

 * Comfort rating on this assignment (1-5):2
 * Completion rating on this assignment (complete/incomplete): code works but tests fail
-* Github handles of code I've reviewed:
+* Github handles of code I've reviewed: zzxjoanw and katrinagd